All guides

 Do QR codes expire?

-Static QR codes (like those from the Sounez generator) never expire — the code is just an encoded URL.
-Dynamic QR codes from third-party services may expire if you stop paying for the service.
+Static QR codes (like those from the Sounez generator) never expire — the code is just an encoded URL or text string.
+Dynamic QR codes from third-party paid services may stop redirecting if you cancel the subscription.

 Can I use a QR code on a dark background?

 Yes, but invert the colors carefully.
-The dark module must remain darker than the light module.
-Test thoroughly before printing.
+The dark modules must remain darker than the light modules.
+Test on multiple phones before printing at scale.

 What's the best file format for printing?

 SVG for vector printing (scales to any size without pixelation).
-PNG at 1000px+ for digital use.
+PNG at 1000px or higher for digital use.
+Avoid low-resolution exports for anything that will be physically printed.

 Should I put a QR code on my social media posts?

 Generally no. People are already on a screen and can tap a link.
-QR codes shine in physical contexts where a tap isn't possible.
+QR codes work best in physical contexts — print, packaging, signage — where a direct tap is not possible.

 Conclusion: use them with intent